writefreely/writefreely-swiftui-multiplatform/README.md

 ### Prerequisites

-⚠️ Building and testing the iOS targets will work on any version of macOS that supports Xcode 12, but building and testing the macOS target requires macOS 11 (Big Sur) beta 9.
+⚠️ Building and testing the iOS targets will work on any version of macOS that supports Xcode 12, but building and testing the macOS target requires macOS 11 (Big Sur).

 - Xcode 12
 - [SwiftLint](https://github.com/realm/SwiftLint)